Skip to content

 Hudderstone — common questions

-- Hudderstone is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 470m of ascent and takes most walkers 3-5 hours.
+We grade Hudderstone at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 470m of climbing; allow 3-5 hours.
 Terrain: Smooth sheep-grazed pasture all the way once off the reservoir track.

-- Standard parking is at NT036255 near Edinburgh.
+Standard parking is at NT036255.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.